Microlocal Theory of Legendrian Links and Cluster Algebras: Diagrammatic Weave Calculus and Initial Cycles

 \begin{definition} The weave $\c_i^{\uparrow}(\w_{0,n})$ is the weave obtained by horizontally concatenating the three weaves $\n_i^{\uparrow}(\w_{0,n})$, $\c^{\uparrow}(w_i)$, and $\n_i^{\uparrow}(\w_{0,n})^{op}$, left to right, where $w_i$ denotes the reduced expression for $\w_{0,n}$ found at the right of the weave $\n_i^{\uparrow}(\w_{0,n})$. \end{definition} \begin{definition} Similarly, the weave $\c_i^{\downarrow}(\w_{0,n})$ is the weave obtained by horizontally concatenating the three weaves $\n_i^{\downarrow}(\w_{0,n})$, $\c^{\downarrow}(w_i)$ and $\n_i^{\downarrow}(\w_{0,n})^{op}$, left to right, where $w_i$ denotes the reduced expression for $\w_{0,n}$ found at the right of the weave $\n_i^{\downarrow}(\w_{0,n})$. \end{definition}

-Figures \ref{fig:RulesWeaves_CrossingExamples2} and \ref{fig:RulesWeaves_CrossingExamples3} illustrate examples of the weaves $\c_i^{\uparrow}(\w_{0,n})$ and $\c_i^{\downarrow}(\w_{0,n})$ in Definitions \ref{def:weavecrossing} and \ref{def:weavecrossing2} in the cases of $n=3,4$.
+Figures \ref{fig:RulesWeaves_CrossingExamples2} illustrates examples of the weaves $\c_i^{\uparrow}(\w_{0,n})$ and $\c_i^{\downarrow}(\w_{0,n})$ in Definitions \ref{def:weavecrossing} and \ref{def:weavecrossing2} for $n=3$.
 For the next definition, recall that we always label the horizontal lines, in a Type 1 and Type 2 column of the GP-graph $\bG$, with consecutive natural numbers, from bottom to top.
 For the moment, let us assume that these labels are in $[1,n]$.

 \begin{definition}[Weave for Type 2] For $i\in [1,n-1]$, the weave associated to a Type 2 column of a GP-graph $\bG$ whose vertical edge has a white vertex at the $i$th horizontal line and a black vertex at the $(i+1)$st horizontal line is the weave $\c_i^{\uparrow}(\w_{0,n})$, and the weave associated to a Type 2 column of a GP-graph $\bG$ whose vertical edge has a black vertex at the $i$th horizontal line and a white vertex at the $(i+1)$st horizontal line is the weave $\c_{n-i}^{\downarrow}(\w_{0,n})$. \end{definition}